todar/resume/doc/linkedIn/About.md

 # About

-An innovative, teachable, problem solving software developer with over 5 years experience within a corporate setting, developing systems and processes that have reduced thousands of labor hours and have greatly increased productivity and data accuracy.
-A continuous self-educator, staying up to date on the latest technologies, best practices, and design trends to enhance key skills and increase knowledge.
-Strong team player with a track record of demonstrating high character, accountability, and clear communication.
+An innovative, teachable, problem solving software developer with over 5 years experience.
+Have develped a wide variety of applications and resources including fullstack web applications, automation and analysis using VBA and Pyton, SQL used within DB2 and SnowFlake, and NoSQL used within Firestore.
+Trained in HTML5, CSS3, JavaScript ES6, and highly specialized in React and Svelte frontend frameworks.